AhmetSah13/AhmetSah13/README.md

-# 👋 Merhaba, ben Ahmet Şahin Orkin
+# 👋 Hello, I'm Ahmet Şahin Orkin

-🎓 Bandırma 17 Eylül Üniversitesi Yazılım Mühendisliği 3. sınıf öğrencisiyim.
+🎓 I'm a 3rd-year Computer Engineering student at Bandırma 17 Eylül University.
-🧠 Yazılım geliştirme alanında özellikle **web teknolojilerine** odaklanıyorum.
+🧠 I focus mainly on **web technologies** in my software development journey.
-🌱 Şu anda Java ile backend geliştirmeye yeni başladım ve kendimi bu alanda geliştiriyorum.
+🌱 I have recently started backend development with Java and I'm actively improving myself in this area.
-🚀 Hedefim, web ve backend alanında uzmanlaşmak ve üretken projeler geliştirmek.
+🚀 My goal is to specialize in web and backend development and to build meaningful, real-world projects.

 ---

-## 🔧 Kullandığım ve Öğrendiğim Teknolojiler
+## 🔧 Technologies I Use and Learn

 ### 🖥️ Frontend
 - HTML / CSS